open-dis/dis-tutorial/CoordinateSystems.md

 Finally, altitude:<br>
 <img src="images/AltitudeFromXYZ.jpg"/>

+####By "Give Me the Equation" I Meant "Give Me the Code"

+A Javascript implementation of coordinate conversion is <a href="https://github.com/open-dis/open-dis-javascript/blob/master/javascript/disSupporting/CoordinateConversion.js">here</a>

+The Javascript code to set up a local tangent plane coordinate system is <a href="https://github.com/open-dis/open-dis-javascript/blob/master/javascript/disSupporting/RangeCoordinates.js">here</a>

 #### Orientation
 We can place an entity in the world, but how do we know which way it's facing?
 In the case of DIS, the convention is to express entity location in terms of sequential rotations about coordinate axes.